aricma/itemids/README.md

 ## API

 ItemIds is a function returning an array object.
 ItemIds has some "util" methods on it.
 The methods on the returned object however are extensions to the Js Array object.
-All methods on the returned object are returning "this" so they can be piped.

 *Checkout the .test files to see in detail how the methods on ItemIds can be used.*